smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 ## Supported Blockchain Networks

-Chainlink Keepers are currently available on Kovan and ETH mainnet.
+Chainlink Keepers are currently available on Kovan and ETH testnet and mainnet.
 If you are interested in using Keepers but need it on a different blockchain or network, reach out to us and [let us know](https://forms.gle/WadxnzzjHPtta5Zd9).

 ## Onboarding Steps